practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Chez/README.md

 $
 ```

-However, also this method doesn't generate a really fast Scheme program: _$ time ./random_streams_for_perf_stats_ shows a wallclock time of about 770 milliseconds.
+However, this method only generates an executable, which shows a wallclock time of about 770 milliseconds in my system: _$ time ./random_streams_for_perf_stats_

 <br/>